sinamahbobi/cs244u-final-project/README.md

 output.json is the expected output of the TF-IDF RS after using the provided input in the main script.

+output2.json is the expected output of the PV-DM RS after using the provided input in the main script.

 --------------------------------------------------------------------------------------

 TO RUN THE MAIN SCRIPT: